 Our favorite recipe is a 1:2 ratio with a 28 second pull.
 Specifically, 18g of espresso yielding 36g of espresso in 25-28 seconds at 201 degrees F is as close to espresso heaven as you can come

 A sweet and long lasting espresso with just a touch of citrus.
 Tastes great in milk drinks.
 We recommend 18 grams of coffee, water at 204 degrees, and 30-35 seconds to pull 36 grams of espresso.
 If you're making an americano, 18 grams of coffee and 2 oz of espresso makes a slightly milder with not quite as much of a citrus flavor.

 If you're looking at our espresso blend because you like "dark" and "strong" you're in the wrong place.
 Try our Sumatra or even a Dark Roast Ethiopian Yirgacheffe.
 American marketing has duped us into believing that an "Espresso" is really dark, burnt coffee.
 On the contrary, a true "Espresso Blend" (notice the change... blend vs. roast) is usually a medium roast coffee designed to bring out out all of the underlying flavors of the beans that are in the blend.
 We're not going to stop you from using this blend in a drip coffee, it just may not be exactly what you're looking for.

-Kenyan coffees are prized for their very unique qualities.
-This light roast Kenya Kiambu AA coffee with bright, fruity notes is no exception read more… The Story Flavor Profile and Recipe...
+Kenyan coffees are prized for their unique qualities and bright flavor.
+Our light roast Kenya Kiambu AA coffee with citric and fruity notes is no exception. read more… An estate, a...

 There's a reason our Ethiopian Yirgacheffe coffee is our most popular coffee.
 We carefully roast this coffee to a light-medium roast level to preserve the amazing apricot aroma.
 It has...